Skip to content Skip to footer

 The Bottom Line

-Shipping container garages are the perfect blend of strength, low cost and adaptability.
-They’re quicker to install, kinder to the environment and infinitely more flexible.
-Need simple storage for your cars and bikes, or something to wow the neighbours?
-Containers provide sensible, no-nonsense answers that traditional builds can’t match.Keen to get your container garage project underway?
+Shipping container garages offer unrivalled durability, affordability and versatility.
+Theyre faster to set up, easier on the environment and massively more flexible.
+Whether you want uncomplicated parking for your vehicles, bikes and gear, or an eye-catching design to impress the neighbourhood, containers can offer sensible answers where traditional builds fall short.
+Getting excited about building your own container garage?
 Talk to our shipping container experts for a free consultation and custom quote.
 We’ll walk you through every step of the process to ensure your project is far more than you ever expected, and never trashes the budget.